 If you struck it rich in Las Vegas last year, you might have to report it on your tax return because your gambling winnings might be taxable income.
 If you weren’t so lucky, your gambling losses might be deductible if you itemize deductions instead of taking the standard deduction.
 Gambling transactions include betting on games and contests such as poker, horse racing and even bingo.

 However, you can’t take the amount of your gambling winnings, subtract your losses and claim the net amount as your gambling winnings.
 You have to report the entire amount of your winnings as income.
 Your losses are reported as an itemized deduction, up to the amount of your winnings.
 The IRS requires you to keep accurate records of your winnings and losses.

 22. Properly Deduct for Uniforms

-You might be able to deduct the costs of purchase and upkeep of certain uniforms if your employer specifically requires that you wear clothing items that aren't suitable for wearing after hours as your regular clothing.
+You might be able to deduct the costs of purchase and upkeep of certain uniforms if your employer specifically requires you to don clothing items that aren’t suitable for wearing as your regular clothing.

-Employees who might be able to claim a deduction for their uniform costs are delivery workers, firefighters, health care workers, law enforcement officers, letter carriers, professional athletes and transportation workers (air, rail, bus, etc.).
+Employees who might be able to claim a deduction for their uniform costs include:

 23. Know What Expenses You Can’t Deduct

 If you itemize deductions, make sure the items you claim are actually deductible.
-Here's a list of some nondeductible expenses:
+Here’s a list of some nondeductible expenses from the IRS:

 - Adoption expenses (although you might be eligible for an adoption credit)